jaibarrar/jaibarrar/README.md

 - 👋 Hi, I’m @jaibarrar
-- 👀 I’m interested in cibersecurity automation tools
+- 👀 I’m interested in cybersecurity automation tools
 - 🌱 I’m currently learning python
-- 📫 How to reach me twitter @jaibarrar
+- 📫 How to reach me: twitter @jaibarrar

 <!---
 jaibarrar/jaibarrar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.